yuchehuang/Multi-threading/README.md

 # Multiple-threads

-Analysis the performance behaviour of using multiple threads to speed-up the multiplication of two n × n matrices
+* This project is analysis the performance variation by using different number of threads when operating the matrix multiplication
+* The work is using C and adopts windows.h library to control and assignment the task to each thread
+* The result of the experiment is shown as the report